Mola19/OpenRoccatAimoKeyboardDriver/supported_devices.md

 | Roccat Vulcan II Max           |   🚧    |      🚧       |       🚧        |    🚧     |      🚧      |   🚧   |        🚧         |     🚧      |   🚧   |       🚧       |     🚧 |    ❌     |          ❌           |      ❌      |
 | Roccat Vulcan II Mini          |   🚧    |      🚧       |       🚧        |    🚧     |      🚧      |   🚧   |        🚧         |     🚧      |   🚧   |       🚧       |     🚧 |    ❌     |          ❌           |      ❌      |

-* gen 1 only supports sleep and easyshift not gamemode, fn lock or fn switch ** weird behavior, only works reliably for volume
+* gen 1 only supports sleep and easyshift not gamemode, fn lock ** weird behavior, only works reliably for volume
 *** gen 2 doesn't need it as it has native macros *\*** this is emitted when capslock is pressed an mapped to either local easyshift or capslock, i see no usecase